 - Transmission failure

-Mechanical equipment failure can still be traced back to negligence on the part of the trucking company due to their failure to properly maintain the equipment in safe condition, it can be traced back to the manufacturer if the part itself left the manufacturer in defective condition, and in some cases, the mechanic or maintenance vendor who installed the parts might also be held liable in the event of a crash caused by defective or malfunctioning equipment.
+Mechanical equipment failure can still be traced back to negligence on the part of the trucking company due to their failure to properly maintain the equipment in a safe condition.
+It can be traced back to the manufacturer if the part itself left the factory in defective condition.
+In some cases, the mechanic or maintenance vendor who installed the parts might also be held liable in the event of a crash caused by defective or malfunctioning equipment.

 - Traumatic brain injuries are often caused by the g-forces that are created from the rapid acceleration or deceleration in a truck accident.
-The faster the vehicle were moving at the time of impact, and the sheer size of a big truck can create a massive impact that causes serious injuries or death.
-A person who has sustained a catastrophic brain injury in a truck accident might suffer from injuries that will affect the rest of their lives.
+The faster the vehicle was moving at the time of impact combined with the sheer size of a big truck can create a massive impact that causes serious injuries or death.
+A person who has sustained a catastrophic brain injury in a truck accident might suffer from trauma that will affect the rest of their life.

 - Cuts and lacerations from broken glass and shards of metal from the crash can cause serious injuries.